A guide for employers, people managers and HR managers in Leeds.

 Bullying or harassment

 ACAS (Advisory, Conciliation and Arbitration Service) defines bullying and harassment as ‘any unwanted behaviour that makes someone feel intimidated, degraded, humiliated or offended.’
-You can access information on the ACAS website which can help you take action against bullying behaviour at work or call 0300 123 1100 for free and independent information on all aspects of workplace relations.
+You can access information about bullying on the ACAS website including how to take action against bullying behaviour at work or call 0300 123 1100 for free and independent information on all aspects of workplace relations.

 Help in a mental health emergency